Migrate CDB MySQL data

 Time taken: 0.418 seconds

-1. Check if the migration has been successfully completed with the OK message.
+1. Check if the migration task completes normally with the OK message.

-• You can view the tables and data migrated to Hive from Hive Viewer 2.0 or HUE UI.
-For more information about using Hive, refer to Using Hive.
+• You can view the tables and data migrated to Hive in Hive Viewer 2.0 or Hue UI.
+For more information on using Hive, see Hive user guides.

 SELECT * FROM mig_test_tb;